john-h-k/john-h-k.github.io/learn-dx12/Nano-COM.md

 * WinRt `com_ptr` - as far as I know, the ""officially"" recommended one, but basically interchangeable with the other 2 in terms of quality
 * WIL `com_ptr_t`

-These 3 types all have one primary role, which is to manage `AddRef`/`Release` for you.
-So they `Release` at the end of their lifetime, and `AddRef` when copied, etc
+These 3 types all have one primary role, which is to manage `AddRef`/`Release` for you, so they `Release` at the end of their lifetime, and `AddRef` when copied, etc

-The noteworthy things:
+Some note-worthy points about these types:

 * WinRt `com_ptr` does not overload `&` to release the underlying address, so `IID_PPV_ARGS` doesn't work, so it sucks.
 * `com_ptr_t` and `ComPtr` both overload `&` (equivalent to `ReleaseAndGetAddress` for `ComPtr`, and `put` for `com_ptr_t`) so that it releases the underlying pointer (if one is present), so that `IID_PPV_ARGS` and using it as an output parameter works. **IMPORTANTLY**, do not use it as a single element array.
 E.g, I have seen